 During pregnancy, there are more clotting agents in the blood, which places a mom at a higher risk for deep vein thrombosis.
 “This is why it is important for pregnant women to get up and move around regularly if they’re flying or taking long road trips,” explains Tamzin.

 “During pregnancy, your uterus becomes enlarged and it usually twists to the right-hand side of your body,” explains Tamzin.
 Your uterus will grow from 50g to 1kg during your pregnancy.
-There’ll be an increase in blood to your cervix, causing it to change colour and become a blue-purple colour.
+There will be an increase in blood to your cervix, causing it to change colour and become a blue-purple colour.
 You may experience spotting after intercourse.
 It’s important to note that any spotting or bleeding during pregnancy should be reported to your caregiver immediately.

 The pH levels in your vagina change once you become pregnant.
 “This is one reason why moms are more prone to thrush during pregnancy,” explains Tamzin.